telosnetwork/telos-docs/docs/learn/crosschain_guide/rng-oracle-bridge.md

 The method we use is similar to Chainlink's Direct funding method.
 You must directly fund consuming contracts with TLOS tokens before they request randomness.

-The `callback_gas` variable contains the gas units you estimate will be needed to call your `receiveRandom(uint callId, uint[] numbers)` callback function in your own smart contract (ie: 50000).
+The `callback_gas` parameter contains the gas units you estimate will be needed to call your `receiveRandom(uint callId, uint[] numbers)` callback function in your own smart contract (ie: 50000).
 This is the maximum amount of gas that will be spent by the bridge when calling your contract.

 ### Note on transaction costs.